swechencheng/swechencheng.github.io/_posts/2025-03-24-custom-upperdir-in-meta-readonly-rootfs-overlay.md

 and the user wants to switch between A/B RO `rootfs` meanwhile keep the overlayfs matching the RO `rootfs` that is being activated, then the user can define their custom `upperdir` name via kernel `cmdline`.

-I have made some changes to achieve this: <cite><a href="https://github.com/swechencheng/meta-readonly-rootfs-overlay">My fork of `meta-readonly-rootfs-overlay`</a></cite>

-This is to make it possible for user to define their own `upperdir` location in rootrw.
+I have made [a PR] to make it possible for user to define their own `upperdir` location in rootrw.
 This gives the user more control over the `upperdir`(s) and the possibility to manage multiple versions of `upperdir`.

 The usage is, e.g. in my particular kernel `cmdline`, if the system boots from rootfs A: